Opinion: What Musk's Twitter Deal Could Mean for Us All

 But according to the almighty Musk, Twitter is not disrupting freedom of speech or debates.
-He says it's the new "digital town square," where everyone can come and discuss the day's news.
+He says it's the new "digital town square," where everyone can discuss the day's news.
 The truth is that Twitter is showing that it's become far too challenging to manage, with messages of hate, violence, and misinformation becoming quite common.

-I guess that for Musk and his devoted followers, Twitter will be less about legitimate discussion and more of a free-for-all where everyone is screaming and terrorizing one another.
+For Musk and his devoted followers, Twitter will be less about legitimate discussion and more of a free-for-all where everyone is screaming and terrorizing one another.

 Thinking back to his Tesla groupies, who fanatically attack anyone with a less than positive word to say about the company, this platform should be full of the same types, without a shadow of a doubt.